 - Helen Epstein, author, The Invisible Cure

-Mission: Grassroot Soccer uses the power of soccer to educate, inspire, and mobilize communities to stop the spread of HIV.
+Our Mission: Grassroot Soccer uses the power of soccer to educate, inspire, and mobilize young people to stop the spread of HIV.

 2. To effectively share our curriculum and concept with local implementing partners, allowing us to achieve scale in a sustainable way while making use of local capacity and infrastructure.